lorenzo-costa/reproduce_BH_paper/docs/OPTIMIZATION.md

 ## Regression test
 The script `regression.py` runs validation tests to check if the different version produce the same results.
-The results are (almost) exactly the same across simulations.
-This was achieved by using numpy's `rng.spawn` to spawn random seed to use across simulations.
-This maintains consistency between parallel and sequential functions.
+The results are results are not exactly the same because the new version handles the seeding differently.
+The difference is small (in the order oe $1e-3$ difference in average power) and does not change the results of the simulations.

+In particular the reason behind this difference is that in every simulation scenario I was generating a new non-null hypothesis for each method tested.
+This is both conceptually wrong (I am not testing the method on the same target) and also slows down the code (I was running the function `generate_means` 3 times).
+Changing it sped up the code (even if marginally).
+As for correctness this is surely an issue but not a critical one: since I am generating from the same distribution and averaging over many runs the results are still similar.
+Modyfing the code gives

+The script `regression.py` runs validation tests to check whether different versions of the code produce consistent results.
+The outputs are not perfectly identical because the new version initializes the random seed differently.
+However, the discrepancy is very small (on the order of $10e-3$ in average power) and does not affect the conclusions of the simulations.

+The main source of this difference is that in each simulation scenario, I was previously generating new non-null hypothesis for every method being tested.
+This was conceptually incorrect (each method was effectively being tested on a different target) and it also made the code slower by calling `generate_means` three separate times.
+After modifying the code so that all methods share the same generated hypothesis, the execution became slightly faster.

+In terms of correctness, this issue is not critical.
+Because all hypotheses were drawn from the same distribution and the results were averaged over many runs, the outcomes remained very similar.
+The code modification simply ensures conceptual consistency and marginally improves performance.

 ## Reflection
 The optimization that gave me the highest return on investment was surely removing the DataFrame concatenation.
 As the plots show, this change alone reduced the runtime by 7x.
 I found this somewhat surprising, as it was an obvious inefficiency, and I’m still not sure how I overlooked it earlier.